 - Start affiliate marketing

-- Placing add on your website
+- Placing ads on your website

 - Selling coaching or consulting hours

-I am a mother of 3 small toddlers and I do not have all the time in the world while I work full time.
+I am a mother of 3 small toddlers, and I do not have all the time in the world while I work full time.
 It is what it is.

-I do not sleep for one straight night and my productivity is impacted.
+I do not sleep for one straight night, and my productivity is impacted.

 To be honest with you, I do feel pressure to do more.
-This inner voice that tells me that I can do more.
+This inner voice tells me that I can do more.

 At the same time, I remember that whatever I do now is better than not doing it at all.

-Take it as it comes and make sure you keep working on it.
+Please take it as it comes and make sure you keep working on it.